Service Learning & Community Engagement

 Barbara A. Holland Collection for Service Learning and Community Engagement

-A uniquely retrospective and comprehensive, offering the worlds largest physical collection in the field.
+A uniquely retrospective and comprehensive resource, offering the world's largest physical collection in the field.
 This internationally important collection features digital derivatives of materials originally collected by the National Service Learning Clearinghouse including engagement research in higher education, K-12 schools, the community-based organization sector and Tribal Nations.

 Girl's Inc. of Omaha